 » TIME ZONE IMPORTANT NOTE: A pretty important last note here – the Quintana Roo timezone (aka Cancun, Tulum, Playa del Carmen) does not change its clocks for daylight savings.
 This was done to increase the amount of sunlight hours during the winter time.
 As a result, during the winter months (November to March) when it is 8AM in Cancun, it is 7AM at Chichen Itza.
 During the rest of the year, the two time zones will match – Chichen Itza’s timezone will leap up an hour in March and it will be the same time as Quintana Roo until the winter comes by again.

 What does this mean for you?
-Well for example, if you are visiting Cancun during the winter time and want to visit Chichen Itza at opening (8:00AM), you would only need to leave Cancun at 7:00AM (not 6:00AM).
+Well for example, if you are visiting Mexico in January and want to visit Chichen Itza at opening (8:00AM), you would only need to leave Cancun at 7:00AM (not 6:00AM).
 The two hour drive will get you to Chichen Itza at 8:00AM local but 9:00AM Cancun time.
 So it will save you an hour of sleep there.
 On the way back you will lose that hour and jump ahead one hour as you make your way back to Quintana Roo.

 Rent A Car

 The first option here would be to rent a car and make your way to Chichen Itza on your own time.
 You could be coming from Cancun, Tulum, Playa del Carmen, Valladolid, etc and head to Chichen Itza as part of a day trip or a stop along the way of a longer route.

 I won’t cover the ins and outs of renting a car around the Yucatan Peninsula but this post will highlight all you need to know.

 By renting your own car you will be on your own schedule and you can head to Chichen Itza right at opening or later in the day in order to avoid the crowds and not worry about relying on a tour/public transport schedule.